lorcaheeney/tkmultikey/README.md

 while True:
     window.update()
 ```
 Key sequences can also be unbinded so that if they are pressed again their associated function is not called.
-This is done using a widget's overridden unbind method and does not require the function be passed in again only the key sequence.
+This is done using a widget's overridden unbind method and does not require the function be passed in again, only the key sequence.
 ```python
 window.unbind("W+A+S+D")
 ```